Snow Removal Equipment

 When plows are operating in a group, be careful not to get caught between them.
 Having your car between two or more plows creates an unnecessary obstacle for them to watch for.

-Passing a snowplow is not recommended.
+Passing a snowplow on the left is not recommended either.
 Large accumulations of snow can be thrown from any part of the truck, including the tires and undercarriage.
 If you must pass, use extreme caution and be aware of the snow cloud.

 During sanding operations, the operators try their best to shut off their applicators when approaching traffic, though this is not always possible to do, as the application must be continuous on hills and on curves, as well as on any icy section of highway.
 When you see a sanding truck approaching, pull to the right as much as safely possible and slow your travel speed.